-Figure 4.
-In 2012 Bald Eagle surveys were conducted at 81 viewing stations in the Cross Winds Project Area, Michigan.
-The yellow lines represent the flight paths Bald Eagles.
+Figure 8.
+In 2012 large bird surveys and Bald Eagle surveys were conducted in the Cross Winds Project Area, Michigan.
+The orange lines represent the flight paths of Bald Eagles detected during those surveys.
+These data are from all of 2012.